 YAL Scholarship Recipients announced for 2020 Academic year

-Supporting Young People Experiencing Disadvantage
+Supporting Young People Experiencing Disadvantages

-Young Australia League (YAL) announced the recipients of its 2019 scholarships that will support them in the 2020 Academic year and beyond.
+Young Australia League (YAL) announced the recipients of its 2019 scholarships that will support them in the 2020 academic year and beyond.
 The nine scholarships, worth up to $8,000 annually, range in length from one to two years and are open to young people experiencing disadvantage who are Australian Citizens or have permanent residency in Australia.
-Their program of study must be undertaken in a recognised educational institute in Australia including secondary schools, universities, Registered Training Organisations (RTOs) and Vocational Education Training (VET) providers nationally.
+Their program of study must be undertaken in a recognised educational institute in Australia, including secondary schools, universities, Registered Training Organisations (RTOs) and Vocational Education Training (VET) providers nationally.

 YAL scholarships are intended to enable secondary and tertiary level students experiencing disadvantage to continue and succeed in their education.
 YAL recognises that disadvantage comes in many forms; from social and economic disadvantage, geographical isolation, financial disadvantage, to challenges with disabilities and family difficulties that can result in young people struggling at school or university.

 YAL was founded in 1905 by prominent WA businessman and politician, John Joseph (J.J.)
 “Boss” Simons, and the scholarships are funded through the charitable endowment trust created by the YAL board in 2014.
-Over the past five years YAL have partnered with a number of corporate groups and private donors that have allowed the expansion of the scholarship program.
+Over the past five years, YAL has partnered with a number of corporate groups and private donors that have allowed the expansion of the scholarship program.
 The YAL scholarship program has supported 40 young recipients, the combined value of funds distributed through the scholarships is just over $350,000.